frostcone/magmaguy.com/wiki/en/betterstructures/developers.md

 Modifications to the loot should be done to the snapshot inventory through the add or remove item Spigot method.

 This is cancellable.

+# Key classes

+## FitAnything

+The FitAnything class is the class that gets instantiated when a build gets pasted in and handles every aspect of the paste, including filling chests and spawning mobs.

+## WorldGuard

+The WorldGuard class handles the WorldGuard region protections.
+The utility method `public static ProtectedRegion generateProtectedRegion(FitAnything fitAnything, String regionName)` is made available for developers to easily hook in a custom region protection scheme on top of BetterStructures.